kfirmanty/squiggle/README.md

 - allow for squiggles to communicate through queues
 - better docs
 - experiment with operators that can change the code that squiggle is executing like increment all numeric values, swapping their signs, changing operator at random etc
-- ability for squiggles to operate on HSV color space